Sharon Osbourne: Public image

-Sharon Osbourne appeared in season nine of Celebrity Apprentice.
-On 16 May 2010, she was fired during the double elimination round.
-Impressionist Francine Lewis performed an impression of her in the seventh series of Britain's Got Talent.
+In 2024, Osbourne was among 400 signatories of an open letter urging the organisers of the Eurovision Song Contest to allow Israel's participation and reject calls to bar the country from the competition.
+In 2025, she was among more than 1,200 entertainment professionals who signed an open letter by Creative Community for Peace opposing a proposed boycott of the Israeli film and television industry and criticising a pledge by Film Workers for Palestine to boycott Israeli cultural institutions.

 Controversies

 Iron Maiden

 At Iron Maiden's last Ozzfest performance, on 20 August 2005 at the Hyundai Pavilion at Glen Helen in San Bernardino, California, several negative events took place, allegedly the fault of Sharon Osbourne.
 Osbourne's actions were reportedly in retaliation to lead singer Bruce Dickinson slighting reality TV, with claims that this was an attack on Ozzy Osbourne himself.

 During the first Iron Maiden song, several members of the front row of the crowd (reportedly a combination of Osbourne's entourage and a few members from other bands persuaded by Osbourne or her entourage) were reported to have bombarded the band with eggs, bottle caps, and ice.
 Some reports also say that Sharon's daughter, Kelly, was throwing objects at the band.
 During three of Iron Maiden's songs, the PA system was switched off, cutting power to Dickinson's microphone and the band's instruments.
 In audio captured during the concert, it is reported that Dickinson can be heard accusing the festival's organisers of deliberately cutting off the band's power.
 Also unknown to Iron Maiden, played secretly through the PA at the very beginning and end of their set was a tape with the chant "Ozzy – Ozzy – Ozzy".
 On Iron Maiden's departure, Sharon made a few statements on stage in front of the 40,000 people in attendance.
 She told the audience that while she "absolutely loved Iron Maiden," she thought lead singer Bruce Dickinson was a "prick" and had "disrespected Ozzfest since they began their stint with the tour."
 Her words were met with booing, and soon afterwards she walked off the stage.

 Iron Maiden's manager, Rod Smallwood, issued a statement shortly after the debacle condemning the attack on the band as "vile, dangerous, criminal and cowardly" as well as disrespectful to fans who had paid to see the band perform "a full unhindered performance.".
 Dickinson later denied making a personal attack on Ozzy Osbourne; "Did I have a go at Ozzy and Black Sabbath?
 No. Why would I?
 But I do find The Osbournes TV series loathsome, and the whole cult of reality TV celebrities disgusting."